apache/incubator-taverna-site/content/community/lists.md

 <a class="btn btn-default" href="http://mail-archives.apache.org/mod_mbox/incubator-taverna-users/" role="button">List info</a>
 <a class="btn btn-default" href="http://apache-taverna-users.markmail.org/search/?q=" role="button">Archives</a>

-<em>users@taverna.incubator.apache.org</em> is intended for everyone who are using Taverna for
-designing and running workflows.
-For instance, you may ask about your <strong>workflow design</strong>, questions about how to do something in the Workbench, or <strong>raise issues</strong> you experience when using Taverna.
+*users@taverna.incubator.apache.org* is intended for everyone who are using Taverna for designing and running workflows.
+For instance, you may ask about your **workflow design** or **scientific analysis**, questions about how to do something in the **Workbench**, or **raise issues** you experience when using Taverna.

   - **Subscribe** by sending an empty email to [users-subscribe@taverna.incubator.apache.org](mailto:users-subscribe@taverna.incubator.apache.org)